 - A. Purpose: Olmsted County supports the use of various composting models to: - 1.
 Protect environmental and public health, safety, comfort, convenience, and the general welfare of the citizens of the Olmsted County. - 2.
-Establish powers, duties, rules, regulations, and standards for the location and operation of backyard and small compost sites at residential, commercial, institutional and public properties. - Promote a program of waste reduction through source separation of organic materials from mixed municipal solid waste. - 4.
+Establish powers, duties, rules, regulations, and standards for the location and operation of backyard and small compost sites at residential, commercial, institutional and public properties. - 3.
+Promote a program of waste reduction through source separation of organic materials from mixed municipal solid waste. - 4.
 Provide for the administration and enforcement of this ordinance. - 5.
-Extend the useful life of the County's landfill by directing compostable materials into more economically and environmentally friendly uses.

-B. Jurisdiction.

-- 1. Oversight of composting activities is the responsibility of both the local zoning authority with respect to the planning and zoning aspects of a composting operation, and the County's Solid Waste Ordinance with respect to the environmental protection aspects of a composting operation.
+Extend the useful life of the County's landfill by directing compostable materials into more economically and environmentally friendly uses. - B. Jurisdiction. - 1.
+Oversight of composting activities is the responsibility of both the local zoning authority with respect to the planning and zoning aspects of a composting operation, and the County's Solid Waste Ordinance with respect to the environmental protection aspects of a composting operation.
 When composting activities take place within the limits of an incorporated municipality in the County, the local zoning authority will be the municipality.
-When composting activities take place in one of the townships in the County outside the limits of an incorporated municipality, then depending on the township, either the County Planning Department, Township Cooperative Planning Association (TCPA) or the individual Township serves as the local zoning authority.

-- C. Compost, Backyard Site.

-- 1. Applicability

-a.
-Shall conform with the requirements of Chapter 3500, the Olmsted County Solid Waste Management Ordinance.
+When composting activities take place in one of the townships in the County outside the limits of an incorporated municipality, then depending on the township, either the County Planning Department, Township Cooperative Planning Association (TCPA) or the individual Township serves as the local zoning authority. - C. Compost, Backyard Site. - 1.
+Applicability - a.
+Shall conform with the requirements of Chapter 3500, the Olmsted County Solid Waste Management Ordinance. - 2.
+Location.

-2. Location.

 - a.
 Allowed in all zoning districts, as an accessory to a primary use allowed by Olmsted County Solid Waste Management Ordinance and as permitted by the local zoning authority. - b.
 A Compost, Backyard Site shall be located and designed so that seepage from the compost will not run off onto adjacent property, public or private streets, storm sewers, drainage ditches, water retention basins, streams or lakes. - c.
 On a residential site, composting activities shall be located: - 1.
 Behind the primary residence. - 2.
 No closer than five (5) feet to any rear or side property line. - d.
-A Compost, Backyard Site located in a Common Interest Community (CIC) or Mobile Home Park shall be located no closer than five (5) feet to any property line or road Right-of-Way. - A Compost, Backyard Site located on a non-residential site shall be located no closer than five (5) feet to any property line or road Right-of-Way. - f.
+A Compost, Backyard Site located in a Common Interest Community (CIC) or Mobile Home Park shall be located no closer than five (5) feet to any property line or road Right-of-Way. - e.
+A Compost, Backyard Site located on a non-residential site shall be located no closer than five (5) feet to any property line or road Right-of-Way. - f.
 No Compost, Backyard Site may be placed within twenty (20) feet of any body of water, area designated as flood plain, Decorah Edge support area or state protected wetland according to MN Rule 7035.2555. - g.
-No Compost, Backyard Site may be placed within the shore impact zone as defined by the local zoning authority.

-3. Acceptable materials

-a.
-See Chapter 3500, the Olmsted County Solid Waste Management Ordinance.
-Section 3506 a.
-See Chapter 3500, the Olmsted County Solid Waste Management Ordinance, Section 3506.
+No Compost, Backyard Site may be placed within the shore impact zone as defined by the local zoning authority. - 3.
+Acceptable materials - a.
+See Chapter 3500, the Olmsted County Solid Waste Management Ordinance, Section 3506 - 4.
+Prohibited materials - a.
+See Chapter 3500, the Olmsted County Solid Waste Management Ordinance, Section 3506. - 5.
+Volume of Compost - a.
+Shall not exceed a maximum height of 5 feet tall and 5 feet x 5 feet square (or 4.6 Cubic Yards) in volume per parcel.
+Source separated organic materials not generated on site are allowed in amounts less than one cubic yard per month. - D. Compost, Commercial Small Facility.